05smrithi/Module-1/1E SEB-MINIMUM OF THREE NUMBERS.md

 **RESULT**

-Thus program to find the minimum between three integer numbers using a conditional expression (Ternary operator) has been implemented and executed successfully.
+Thus the program to find the minimum between three integer numbers using a conditional expression (Ternary operator) has been implemented and executed successfully.